 Introduction to careers in banking and insurance.
 How banks and insurance companies function.
 Loans, investments, risk management, the currency markets.

 MCA4/5d: FINDING FUNDING Spring Semester

 Lectures: 12 hours

+ECTS credits: 1

 OBJECTIVES:

 To know the operators financing the show business.
 To know how to request for sponsorship.
 To know the basis of a partnership.
 COURSE PROGRAM: